verrazzano/docs/content/en/docs/setup/upgrade/_index.md

 ### Restarting applications
 If your application namespace has the `istio-injection=enabled` label, then your application components are in the Istio service mesh.
 As such, your application must be restarted to upgrade the Istio proxy sidecars to the new version.
 For WebLogic applications, the WebLogic domain will undergo a hard restart.
-This will result in WebLogic application downtime as the domains get restarted.
+This will result in a brief WebLogic application downtime as the domain restarts.

 To trigger this restart, you can annotate the application configuration with the key `verrazzano.io/restart-version`.
 When the annotation is added or the value is modified, Verrazzano will initiate a restart of all the application components.